abgoyal/docker-retag/readme.md

 -   **Efficient:** Updates tags in seconds by transferring only kilobytes of manifest data.
 -   **Idempotent:** If the tag already points to the correct image, the tool reports success and does nothing.
 -   **Seamless Authentication:** Automatically uses credentials from official login actions for ECR, GCR, Docker Hub, and more.
--   **CI/CD Native:** Provides clear, single-line output with status emojis (✅/❌) and rich audit details like creation timestamps.
+-   **CI/CD Native:** Provides clear, single-line output, with audit details like creation timestamps, ideal for CI/CD.

 ## How to Use as a GitHub Action